 You can ride to the spectacular summit of Lookout Mountain, either by starting at Knebal Springs or by trailering to the Bottle Prairie Trailhead.
 It’s hard to beat the “WOW!” factor of this trail because it offers a 360-degree panorama featuring nine major volcanic peaks.

 You’ll be sharing the trails around Knebal Springs with mountain bike riders, but don’t let this scare you off.
-Other than the trail to Lookout Mountain, the trails don’t have a huge amount of elevation change, so the bikes aren’t going too fast.
-And the lines of sight along the trail are open, so you can see them coming.
+Other than the trail to Lookout Mountain, the trails don’t have significant elevation changes, so the bikes aren’t going too fast.
+And the lines of sight along the trails are open, so you can see them coming.

 Knebal Springs Campground has seven sites, three of which have corrals.
 Non-horse campers are allowed.
 The camp’s amenities include a toilet and a spring-fed water trough.
 You’ll need a Northwest Forest Pass for day-use parking, or you can pay a fee for overnight camping.